ImperialCollegeLondon/The-Random-Side-A-Mixed-Model-Adventure/README.md

 # The Random Side of R: A Mixed Model Adventure

 <!-- A brief description of your exemplar, which may include an image -->
-Mixed models, also known multilevel/hierarchical models, are a type of statistical model that include both fixed effects and/or random effects.
-Traditional linear models assume all observations are independent (but that's rarely true).
-For example, patients nested in hospitals, students within classrooms, or multiple measurements from the same individual, have a specific structure that if ignored, it can lead to biased estimates, underestimated variability, and invalid conclusions.
+Mixed models, also known multilevel/hierarchical models, are a type of statistical model that include fixed effects and/or random effects.
+Traditional linear models assume all observations are independent, but that's rarely true.
+For example, patients from the same hospital, students from the same classroom, or multiple measurements from the same individual, have a specific structure that if ignored, it can lead to biased estimates, underestimated variability, and invalid conclusions.
 In this project, I plan to offer a practical introduction to mixed effects models in R, focusing on their use for analysing data with grouped/hierarchical structures.
 I will cover when and why to use mixed models, explain the difference between fixed and random effects, and walk through examples using specific R packages

 <!-- Author information -->